Anurag-Basuri/Accident_detection_Model/README.md

 ## Acknowledgments

-- EfficientNetB0 for feature extraction
+- YOLOv8 for object detection
-- TensorFlow and Keras for deep learning framework
+- DeepSORT/ByteTrack for object tracking
 - OpenCV for video processing
 - Various open-source datasets for training and validation